Ahmed-1121/My_World/src/index.md

 participations:
     title: "Participations"
+    sub_title: "Click on pictures to know more about the events"
     title1: "UAE 2013"
     content1: "I participated in Expo-Sciences International which was held in Abu Dhabi in 2013."
     title2: "Belgium 2015"